dot. by aurelia vitals

 Onboarding — helping users get started quickly while respecting their privacy

 Through our research, we learned that many users are hesitant to start using health tracking apps because of long onboarding flows and concern about data privacy.
-To address this, I streamlined the onboarding experience to feel lightweight and optional, giving users the flexibility to personalize their app setup without needing to provide sensitive data.
-I also explored ways to make a “skip all” option more visible to clarify that all inputs are skippable.
+To address this, we streamlined the onboarding experience give users the flexibility to personalize their setup without sharing sensitive data.

 1. Inclusive Onboarding